 To promote CEA-2027 adoption, Samsung is organizing a working group of suppliers and service providers.
 (Interested companies can contact Chaney at email@example.com.)

 Chaney also said CEA-2027 features many refinements over the HAVi (Home AudioVideo interoperability) network-control standard, which rides over 1394a and potentially over 1394b.
-The refinements include enhanced compatibility and the ability to extend control via the Internet without adding onto the spec.
+The refinements include enhanced compatibility, an inherent ”future-proof” feature, the ability to extend control via the Internet without adding onto the spec, and the ability to control non-AV devices from a TV’s on-screen display, he contended.